Micah Richards: Manchester City

 In July 2006, Manchester City rejected a bid of £5 million for Richards from Tottenham Hotspur.
 On 25 July 2006, he signed a new four-year contract, quashing rumours of a move away from the City of Manchester Stadium.
 At the start of the 2006–07 season, Richards helped the side keep two clean sheets between 23 August 2006 and 26 August 2006.
 However, during a 1–0 loss against Reading on 11 September 2006, he was criticised by Pearce after reacting furiously when he was substituted in the 60th minute and threw his shirt to the ground and waved his arms in disgust.
-Despite this, Richards continued to remain in the first team for the side and was praised once again by Manager Pearce for his professionalism.
-At one point during the 2006–07 season, he played in a central midfield position, due to limit of midfielders.
+Despite this, Richards continued to remain in the first team for the side and was praised once again by Pearce for his professionalism.
+At one point during the 2006–07 season, he played in a central midfield position, due to limit availability.
 Richards then scored his first goal of the season, in a 1–1 draw against Everton on 30 September 2006.
 He appeared in every match until he was dropped in December, due to a leg injury following a 2–1 loss against Tottenham Hotspur on 16 December 2006.
-But he made his return from injury, starting the whole game, in a 1–0 win over Sheffield United on 26 December 2006.
+But he made his return from injury, playing the full game in a 1–0 win over Sheffield United on 26 December 2006.
 In a follow–up match against West Ham United, Richards kept another clean sheet, in a 1–0 win.
 Over the next months, he competed with Hatem Trabelsi and Danny Mills over the right-back position.
 However, Richards suffered a calf injury and had to be substituted during a 2–0 win over Middlesbrough on 17 March 2007, resulting in him sidelined for the remaining matches of the season.
 Despite this, Richards was nominated for the PFA Young Player of the Year award at the end of the 2006–07 season.
 Although he lost out to Cristiano Ronaldo, he was nevertheless awarded the Young Player of the Season by the Official Supporters' Club.
 At the end of the 2006–07 season, he went on to make thirty–five appearances and scoring once in all competitions.

 Throughout 2007, Richards was linked with a move away from City, Stuart Pearce said "I am not actively looking to sell Micah because he has a great future here.
 Whatever offers come in for him, it is going to take a ridiculously big offer to get him out of this football club.
 I would love to see Micah stay here, captain the club, and maybe be here for 10 years and carry the club on his back if he can.
 He is good enough to do it.
 I have not worked with anyone so good and so young."
 He later responded to the transfer speculation that he reaffirmed his commitment to stay at Manchester City.